cadCAD-org/documentation/docs/source/crashcourse.rst

 What is cadCAD?
 ---------------

 Complex Adaptive Dynamics Computer Aided Design (*cadCAD*) is a framework -- often we consider it to be a full-fledged *language* -- for encoding Generalized Dynamical Systems (GDS) as computer programs.
-Originally built for internal use at [BlockScience](https://block.science), the original architecture was designed by Dr. Michael Zargham, Kurtis Koch, and Matt Barlin in 2017.
+Originally built for internal use at `BlockScience<https://block.science>`, the original architecture was designed by Dr. Michael Zargham, Kurtis Koch, and Matt Barlin in 2017.
 The first implementation was put into code by Joshua Jodesty later that same year.
-In 2019, the software was named *cadCAD* and was opensourced in collaboration with the [Commons Stack](https://commonsstack.org).
+In 2019, the software was named *cadCAD* and was opensourced in collaboration with the `Commons Stack<https://commonsstack.org>`.

 .. _systems:

 Identifying Systems
 -------------------

 What exactly are we talking about when we say *systems*?
 How would we know a system if and when we saw one?
-In the context of *cadCAD*, we are most often referring to [dynamical systems](https://en.wikipedia.org/wiki/Dynamical_system).
+In the context of *cadCAD*, we are most often referring to `dynamical systems<https://en.wikipedia.org/wiki/Dynamical_system>`.
 Dynamical systems are systems in which a point in ambient space and its time dependency can be described through a function.
 At any given moment in time, the dynamical system has a state which represents a point in its associated state space.

 Put more simply, a dynamical system -- through the use of functions -- define the parameters that restrict information coming into the system and information leaving the system.